 - Auto Racing: IndyCar, NASCAR, Formula One

-Additional market choices like boxing, tennis, rugby and more will also be offered at Arizona's sportsbooks.
+Additional market choices like boxing, tennis, rugby and more will also be offered at AZ's sportsbooks.

 What can't I bet on in Arizona?